nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 // Get a reference to the DOM element where the <select> will be rendered const contentTarget = document.querySelector(".filters__crime")

-// Component function that renders the HTML representation const ConvictionSelect = () => {
+const ConvictionSelect = () => {
-    // Get all con
-    const convictions = useConvictions()
+    // Get all convictions from application state const convictions = useConvictions()

     const render = convictionsCollection => {
+        /*
+            Use interpolation here to invoke the map() method on the convictionsCollection to generate the option elements.
+            Look back at the example provided above.
+        */
         contentTarget.innerHTML = `
             <select class="dropdown" id="crimeSelect">
                 <option value="0">Please select a crime...</option>

-                Use interpolation here to invoke the map() method on the convictionsCollection

             </select>
         `